Norman Ohler

-Norman Ohler (born 4 February 1970) is a German New York Times bestselling author, novelist and screenwriter, best known for his book Blitzed: Drugs in Nazi Germany, which has been published in over 30 languages.
+Norman Ohler (born 1970) is a German author, novelist, and screenwriter, best known for his popular history book Blitzed: Drugs in the Third Reich, which has been published in over 30 languages.

-Overview
+Early life and education

 Ohler was born in Zweibrücken, West Germany in 1970 and attended journalism school in Hamburg.

+Writing

 In 1995 he published Die Quotenmaschine, the world's first hypertext novel in German.

-His second novel, Mitte, was published in 2001 and praised by Der Spiegel as his 'masterpiece', followed by his third, Ponte City, in 2002.
+His second novel, Mitte, was published in 2001 and praised by Der Spiegel as his 'masterpiece', followed by his third, Stadt des Goldes (city of gold) in 2002, set in Ponte City.
 These three novels form Ohler's City Trilogy.

 In 2004, Ohler was invited by the German Goethe-Institut to act as writer-in-residence in Ramallah.
 There, Ohler wrote about the life of the Palestinians in the West Bank and published the last interview Yassir Arafat gave, shortly before his death.
 Ohler has also worked as writer-in-residence in Tel Aviv and Jerusalem.

 In 2008, he co-wrote the movie Palermo Shooting with Wim Wenders, starring Dennis Hopper.